 The truth was very different.
 When Maiden regrouped in early 1990 to start writing a new album, it seems that people in the band had different ideas about how to proceed, but not along the lines most would expect.
 Smith was very happy with the direction of the previous two records, and was dismayed to learn that Harris and Dickinson wanted a more stripped-down and back-to-basics approach for the new album.

 “I didn’t want to do that,” Smith said later.
-Neither did he think it was a good idea to get a mobile recording studio in after just a few weeks, when the original intention had been to write together for 3 months.
+Neither did he think it was a good idea to get a mobile recording truck in after just a few weeks, when the original intention had been to write together for 3 months.

-Dickinson later recalled that Smith “wasn’t fired, but he didn’t quit entirely willingly […] It came to a big discussion one day before No Prayer For The Dying.
+Dickinson later recalled that Smith “wasn’t fired, but he didn’t quit entirely willingly. […] It came to a big discussion one day before No Prayer For The Dying.
 And it started off with him suggesting that maybe we should write more than eight songs per album.”
 In short, Smith wanted to continue in the style of Somewhere In Time and Seventh Son Of A Seventh Son, and he wanted the band to spend more time writing than they usually did.

 Adrian was unhappy with Maiden’s live performances and had to face the reality that he didn’t agree with their direction in the studio either.
 End of the line, in other words.

+This was the first “Maiden Exit” that would lead into a period of declining fortunes for the band, whether it was due to Smith’s leaving or not.
 Many fans certainly feel that this was a major negative turn of events for the band.
 Even Harris later confessed that he thought “maybe Maiden lost something when Adrian left.”

 The years of stability were over.

-BRUCE DICKINSON (1981-1993)
+BRUCE DICKINSON (1981-1993, 1999-present)

 A strong personality, with a fierce individualist streak, Dickinson had by that point already been through a period of considering his “Maiden Exit”.
 His first doubts about his future with the band came in 1986, as they were working on the Somewhere In Time album.
 Dickinson envisioned a different sound and style for that record, thinking that it was time for Maiden to make some drastic changes.